The model theory of the curve graph: Simple connectedness

 \subsection{Certifying non-relatedness}

 The following result is a rephrasing of Theorem 4.3 in \cite{behrstock2006asymptotic}, and is commonly known as the \emph{Behrstock inequality}.
-We note that in the original, the inequality is given in terms of complete markings: \begin{theorem} Let $\Sigma$ be a surface such that $3g-3+b\geq 1$.
-There exists a constant $C\geq 0$ such that given any pair $X_{1}$ and $X_{2}$ of essential connected subsurfaces of $\Sigma$ which are not pairs of pants and satisfy $X_{1}\tv X_{2}$, and a curve $\alpha\in\C$ with non trivial projection to both $X_{1}$ and $X_{2}$, we have:
+We note that in the original, the inequality is given in terms of complete markings.
+We refer the reader to Subsection~\ref{ss:projection} for background on subsurface projections. \begin{theorem} There exists a constant $C\geq 0$ such that given any pair $X_{1}$ and $X_{2}$ of transversely intersecting, essential, connected subsurfaces of $\Sigma$ which are not pairs of pants, and a curve $\alpha\in\C_0$ with non trivial projection to both $X_{1}$ and $X_{2}$, we have:

 \end{theorem}